colcon/colcon-bundle/README.md

 1. Extract the main archive.
 1. Extract bundle.tar into your desired directory.
-1. Set the environment variable BUNDLE_CURRENT_PREFIX to the location you extracted bundle.tar to.
+1. Set the environment variable BUNDLE_CURRENT_PREFIX to the location of your extracted bundle.tar.
-1. Source `setup.sh` located in the folder you extracted your bundle in.
+1. Source `$BUNDLE_CURRENT_PREFIX/setup.sh`.
-1. Everything in your bundle is now in PATH and LD_LIBRARY_PATH so that you can use it as if it were installed on the system.
+1. The bundle is now activated in your shell's environment.
+You can execute commands contained within the bundle.

 # Development